n7wilson/galaxy-tooldev-docs/docs/07_Advanced.md

 2. Download and install [Vagrant](http://www.vagrantup.com/downloads)

+3. Download and install [VirtualBox](https://www.virtualbox.org/) if you have not done so already

-3. Enable vagrant by creating a `Vagrantfile` in your tool directory, which will configure your VM.
+4. Enable vagrant by creating a `Vagrantfile` in your tool directory, which will configure your VM.
 An example Vagrantfile can be found below:

 ```
 VAGRANTFILE_API_VERSION = "2"